felskrone/salt-eventsd/README.md

 ### Usage Examples
 - collect all events with tag 'new_job' to have a job-history that lasts longer than saltstacks job-cache
 - collect all job returns by matching on jids returned from minions to have a database with all returns you can index, search, etc.
+- filter these events into different backends, for example graphite, mysql, redis, whatever
 - collect historic data like load average etc. by collecting events with tag 'load' which are created by your own load-monitoring module
 - create and collect your own custom events with the data you want in an external database
+- have multiple different backend-workers that push your data where ever you want it, its just a few lines of python-code
 - etc.

 ### Why this is useful / Who needs this?